Yuiisdying/Philosopher_prob/README.md

 -Optimized Waiter into starvation free by making sure every Philosopher has chance -optimized ram usage
 P4
--Optimized everything by adding sleep cycle
+-Optimized everything by adding sleep cycle max 20 and can be set in the code